tastyigniter/ti-ext-coupons/docs/index.md

 ## Getting started

 This extension provides a cart condition that allows you apply coupons to the cart.
-To enable the coupon condition:

-- Navigate to the _Manage > Settings > Cart Settings_ admin settings page
+To enable the coupon condition, go to _Manage > Settings > Cart Settings_, toggle on the coupon cart condition.
-- Switch to enable the `coupon` cart condition
-- Navigate to the _Marketing > Coupons_ admin page to manage coupons

-## Usage

 To create a new coupon, navigate to _Marketing > Coupons_ and click the `New Coupon` button.
 You can configure the coupon details, such as the discount type, amount, and usage restrictions.

 Once you have created a coupon, customers can apply it during checkout by entering the coupon code in the cart.

+## Usage

+This section explains how to integrate the Coupons extension into your own extension if you need to apply your custom coupons to the cart or redeem them on orders.
+The Coupons extension provides a simple API for managing coupons, applying them to the cart, and redeeming them on orders.

 ### Applying coupons to the cart